Principled Innovation® Discovery Dice Game

 • An inviting and collaborative attitude of gratitude.

 The object of the game is to critically think through ideas you and your team would like to advance.
-In some cases, you may not have a specific idea in mind—that’s OK!
-There is fun to be had (and great conversations to follow) in dreaming up new solutions to all kinds of challenges.
+In some cases, you may not have a specific idea in mind — that’s OK, there is fun to be had (and great conversations to follow) in dreaming up new solutions to all kinds of challenges.

-1. Craft a "what-if" statement
+1. Craft a “How might we...?” question.

 Example: "What if we could use AI to enhance the student experience?"